stefano-mencarelli/Gauss_Gauss-Jordan/README.md

 ###Repository Description
 --------------

-The code included in this repository is just a little part of a university project, which my team and I created, developed and implemented.
+The code in this repository is a part of a university project, that my team and I created, developed and implemented.
 A web application has been developed in order to solve a typical problem in the field of Operational Resarch: "The Transport Problem".
 The webapp is entirely written in HTML + JS, in order to be 100% transparent and accessible to anyone.
 It uses the API of Google in order to obtain distances between sources and destinations.
 <br>
 To calculate the optimal solution, a dual problem has to be created and solved.
 Variables values have been calculated by Gauss-Jordan-Algorithm.
 <br>
-The source code posted here, belongs to Gauss-Jordan-Algorithm implementation.
+The source code posted here, belongs to Gauss-Jordan-Algorithm implementation and shows only the main functions.